apache/couchdb-documentation/src/config/couchdb.rst

            http request body sizes.
 For individual document updates via `PUT` that approximation was close enough, however that is not the case for `_bulk_docs` endpoint.
-After 2.1.0 a separate configuration parameter was defined: httpd.max_http_request_size, which can be used to limit maximum http request sizes.
+After 2.1.0 a separate configuration parameter was defined: :config:option:`httpd/max_http_request_size`,
+           which can be used to limit maximum http request sizes.
 After upgrade, it is advisable to review those settings and adjust them accordingly.